 Paul Brough, Director of Music

-As well as the BBC Symphony Orchestra, the BBC Philharmonic and the BBC Concert Orchestra, he has conducted the Royal Philharmonic Orchestra, Ulster Orchestra, Britten Sinfonia, Manchester Camerata and St James's Baroque.
+As well as the BBC Symphony Orchestra, the BBC Philharmonic and the BBC Concert Orchestra, he has guest-conducted the Royal Philharmonic Orchestra, Ulster Orchestra, Britten Sinfonia, City of London Sinfonia, Manchester Camerata and St James's Baroque.

-His ongoing friendship with the BBC Singers began in 2007, and he served as their Principal Guest Conductor from 2011 to 2016.
+With the BBC Singers (Principal Guest Conductor 2011-16) he has conducted over sixty broadcasts of choral music from all over the world spanning seven centuries.
 His recordings include Britten with the BBC Concert Orchestra and Richard Rodney Bennett with the BBC Singers.

 He studied piano, singing and percussion at the Royal College of Music and held organ scholarships at St Michael's College, Tenbury and Magdalen College, Oxford.
 He subsequently studied conducting at the Royal Academy of Music and also lectured in the Department of Music at King's College, London.

 He has a number of successful private students currently working in the profession and serves as a mentor and consultant to a number of academic institutions.
 He has served as assistant to the late Sir Jeffrey Tate (Venice "Ring-cycle" 2007-9), Guest Chorus Master at English National Opera, Acting Organist of New College, Oxford, Acting Precentor of Gonville and Caius College, Cambridge, and Principal Conductor of The Hanover Band (2007-10).